Bhutia Busti Monastery

 On the other side of the room, there are large wall murals depicting Buddha's life story.
 They look like wall paintings but AK clarified that they are not paintings.
 They are original artwork made with powdered stones.
 Different kinds of stones were converted into powder form by grinding them.

 Each reflected different shades of colors.
-Those were used in the awesome looking wall murals.
+Those were used in these intricate and fascinating wall murals.
 And the bangles, ornaments and other decorative items on the mural are made using real gold powder.
 I realized now why photography is not allowed inside.

 Wall Mural inside Bhutia Busti Monastery